CDeenen/MaterialDeck_Server/README.md

+Get the latest release <a href="https://github.com/CDeenen/MaterialDeck_Server/releases">here</a>.<br>
-Please go to the main <a href="https://github.com/CDeenen/MaterialDeck">Material Deck</a> github page for more information.
+Please go to the main <a href="https://github.com/CDeenen/MaterialDeck">Material Deck</a> github page for more information on the module.